 Heading into 2020, it’s not just our closets that need Marie-Kondo-ing.
 If you haven’t added Marketo to your list of items to organize before the new year, you should.
-We’re making it easy for you to get started.
 Here’s how Sponge recommends structuring Marketo folders and standardizing naming conventions.
-After all, a clean database has numerous benefits, it will declutter your instance, help new hires onramp, improve segmenting, increase engagement and simplify reporting.
+After all, a clean database has numerous benefits: it will declutter your instance, help new hires onramp, improve segmenting, increase engagement and simplify reporting.
 Talk about sparking joy!

 Organizing Your Marketo Instance

 Under the Marketing Activities section in Marketo, this is how you should format your Parent folders.
 The Active Marketing Programs folder should consist of child folders that are consistent with the channels used by your marketing demand gen team(s).
 Below is an example of what that might look like.

 - Active Marketing Programs: Includes all active programs across all channels.

 - Web Content

 - Learning: Includes test programs, programs created for new trainees, etc.